 - Swarm – Swarm is an advanced CRM analytics tool that allows you to see what’s selling and to whom, helping owners to target top customers and increase sales.

-- MailChimp – Synchronize your Cloud contacts with MailChimp and start campaigning.
-MailChimp is an email marketing campaign application, and its integration into Cloud means you’re always promoting to the right people.
+- MailChimp – Synchronize your Retail contacts with MailChimp and start campaigning.
+MailChimp is an email marketing campaign application, and its integration into Retail means you’re always promoting to the right people.

 Compatible Credit Card Processors: